columbiagsapp/buellcenter.org/README.md

 ### Conferences (/conferences)

-A node queue view that lists all nodes of type conference.
+A node queue view that accepts nodes of type conference.